davelsan/payload-issues/README.md

 # Description

 Reproduction repository for payload issue # "Missing webpack cache behaviour in monorepos".

+- Repository created with `yarn create payload-app` and then adapted to a monorepo structure.
-This repository assumes that you have setup [yarn berry](https://yarnpkg.com/getting-started/install) locally, and have provided an populated `.env` file.
+- This repository assumes that you have setup [yarn berry](https://yarnpkg.com/getting-started/install) locally, and have provided an populated `.env` file.

 ### Steps to reproduce